-The plantar fascia is a fibrous layer of connective tissue which runs along the bottom of the foot attaching the calcaneus (heal bone) to the phalanges (toes).
-This layer becomes taut during walking and running and helps in propulsion forward during toe-off part of gait.
-It helps to keep the arch of the foot in the correct positon and help in acting as a shock absorber during walking/running.
+The plantar fascia is a fibrous layer of connective tissue which runs along the bottom of the foot, attaching the calcaneus (heal bone) to the phalanges (toes).
+This layer becomes taut during walking and running and helps in propulsion forward during the toe-off part of gait.
+It helps to keep the arch of the foot in the correct position and helps in acting as a shock absorber during walking/running.

-Plantar fasciitis, sometimes called plantarfasciopathy or chronic plantar heel pain (CPHP), is a musculoskeletal disorder which affects the fascial enthesis (where tendon connects to bone).
+Plantar fasciitis, sometimes called plantarfasciopathy or chronic plantar heel pain (CPHP), is a musculoskeletal disorder which affects the fascial enthesis (where the tendon connects to bone).
 It causes pain in the heel and bottom of the foot.
-It is a self-limiting condition which means the length of symptoms depend on the patient.
+It is a self-limiting condition which means the length of symptoms depends on the patient.
 It can last 3-6 months in people who can change the main aggravating factor.
-However it can take 1 year to resolve in patients who cannot avoid what aggravates the injury (Sullivan et al, 2015).
+However, it can take 1 year to resolve in patients who cannot avoid what aggravates the injury (Sullivan et al, 2015).
 It affects 1 in 10 people in their lifetime but 90% of cases will resolve within 1 year (Monteagudo et al, 2018).
-Most acute cases can be seen in people who are more active (runners) where repetitive strain (overuse) caused by running.
+Most acute cases can be seen in people who are more active (runners) where repetitive strain (overuse) is caused by running.
 High training volume or increasing training volumes too quick can cause this to occur.
-We also know that pain can also be caused by age related changes and thickening to the plantar fascia.
+We also know that pain can also be caused by age-related changes and thickening of the plantar fascia.

 Factors which may contribute to plantarfasciitis/plantarfasciopathy include reductions in foot and ankle strength ( small foot muscles and calf/soleus strength), reduced ankle and foot flexibility (calf length and plantarfascia length) high BMI and foot biomechanics (Sullivan et al, 2015) (Van Leeuwen, et al, 2016).